secretgraph/secretgraph/README.md

 -   fixes problem with lost updates, especially for hot files like config

+## Action updates

+-   via value = "delete" or json variant of "delete" actions are deleteable
+-   actions are identified either by their hash or id

 # TODO

--   addKeys, removeKeys API instead of cluster updates
+-   addKeys, removeKeys API - not possible.
+Actions are currently not addressable
-    -   more precise
-    -   no decryption required
-    -   threadsafe
 -   disable editing/prompt for keys if keys are missing
 -   cleanup serverside encryption
     -   remove many "key" arguments